Classic Motorcycle Build

 TIP: Rotating the engine is much easier with the spark plugs removed.

-Method Three: On the 1981 Sportster in the pictures, the motor is a fresh rebuild, and I'm purposely adjusting the valves before re-installing the clutch cover.
-This allows access to the front motor sprocket nut.
+Method Three - On the 1981 Sportster in the pictures, the motor is a fresh rebuild, and I'm purposely adjusting the valves before re-installing the clutch cover.
+This allowed easy access to the front motor sprocket nut.

 Turning the sprocket nut rotates the flywheels/cams.